keaking03-png/kingskea05-gmail.com/README.md

 🧰 You'll find the Fastly CLI commands we use under the hood in the `helpers/publish.sh` script.

 💻 If you check the right-hand side of the **Terminal** you'll find multiple processes – this is to run the commands.

-### Extensions

-This project uses the following extensions from the dev community! 🙌
+T### Extensionshnois project uses the following extensions from the dev community! 🙌

 * [VSCode Action Buttons Ext](https://marketplace.visualstudio.com/items?itemName=jkearins.action-buttons-ext)
 * [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)